m0r6aN/Agents_as_a_Service/README.md

-# Multi-Agent Framework for Process Automation
+# Agents as a Service (AaaS)

 ## Overview

-This Multi-Agent Framework is a flexible and extensible system designed for process automation using a combination of specialized agents.
+Agents as a Service (AaaS) is a flexible and extensible system designed for process automation using a combination of specialized agents.
 It allows for the creation of complex workflows by orchestrating multiple agents, each responsible for specific tasks within a process.

 Key features:
 - Modular architecture with reusable core components